AresValley/Artemis-DB/static/296/description.md

-MIL-STD-188-110 Appendix B is a 39-tone OFDM DQPSK mode used to send data and voice.
+MIL-STD-188-110 Appendix A is a 16-tone OFDM PSK signal used to transmit data.
+As of 110C revision, this mode is being phased out.